pkusnail/product_image_segmentation/README.md

   * [imaterialist-fashion-2019-FGVC6](https://www.kaggle.com/c/imaterialist-fashion-2019-FGVC6)
   * [paperdoll](https://github.com/kyamagu/paperdoll)
   * [ebay Modanet](https://github.com/eBay/modanet)
-  * DIY dateset
+  * DIY dataset

   over 500,000 masks and over 100,000 images are used in the training process.

 # Training Process

   I deployed 2 servers with GPUs in Google Cloud, I mainly used jupyter notebook in this repo to explore and train the data, after each training , I applied the model to the shopee image set to check the predicted results, and improved the datatsets and algorithms accordingly.
-I trained the models on GPU more than 700 GPU hours, with at most 8 K80 GPUs worked together.\
+I trained the models on GPU more than 700 GPU hours, with at most 8 K80 GPUs working together.\
   I trained the models on [imaterialist-fashion-2019-FGVC6](https://www.kaggle.com/c/imaterialist-fashion-2019-FGVC6) dataset with pretrained COCO H5 file, due to the mismatch between the annotation and our requirement, the result was not good enough, the records are in MaskR-CNN-FGVC6-resnet50.ipynb and MaskR-CNN-FGVC6-resnet50-aug.ipynb.\
   I made DIY dataset myself, crawled images from google and bing, and I developed a tool to automatically make annotations and masks.
 But due to the slow process and the time limit, I just add few images into the dataset I used.\
   Finally, I use Moda Net annotation with paperdoll image dataset, with pretrained model from FGVC6.